The Monumental Core of Park Güell is open every day of the year, in two time-bands:

 Can people with reduced mobility go on the complete visit to the Monumental Zone of Park Güell?

-The tourist coach parking area has three spaces for persons with reduced mobility.
+The tourist coach car park has 3 places for people with reduced mobility.

 I would like to make a recording, do some filming or take photographs in the Monumental Zone of Park Güell.
 What do I have to do?